plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 You have a number of "Stamina Points" calculated as follows:

-**Stamina Points** = `your Monk Level + your Constitution modifier`

-To perform an "Exploit", you must expend a number of "Stamina Points" equal to the "Exploit's" level.
-You regain your expended "Stamina Points" when you finish a *Short Rest* or a *Long Rest*.
+You have a number of "Stamina Points" equal to the number shown in the "Stamina" column of the "Monk" table.

+You regain half your expended "Stamina Points" (rounded up) when you finish a *Short Rest*, and all expended "Stamina Points" when you finish a *Long Rest*.
-For "Exploits" that modify an *Attack*, or *Check*: you can only use one "Exploit" per *Attack*, or *Check*.

 ### Exploits Known